microsoft/WhatTheHack/xxx-OpenAIFundamentals/Student/Challenges/Challenge-00.md

   - text-davinci-003
   - text-embedding-ada-002
 - Please remember to delete the resource and deployments after you are done using them as to not incur additional charges.
+- Add required credentials of the resources in the .env file
+- Install the required libraries in the requirements.txt file via ``pip install -r requirements.txt``

 ## Success Criteria